oodyb/qu/README.md

 3. Open http://localhost:3000 from your terminal to see the results.

-Important Note!
+Important!
 To successfully run the project you must add a `.env file to root folder filled with required keys.
 To acquire those keys, please contact me at:
  * alwaleed.b@hotmail.com
  * as1807916@qu.edu.qa